Citizenship by Investment Countries 2025

 European Countries Offering Citizenship by Investment

-The only EU programme is Malta Citizenship by Investment.
-However, this programme is more of a hybrid between a Golden Visa and a straightforward CBI scheme, as it requires a period of residency before citizenship is granted.
-This distinguishes it from the five Caribbean CBI programmes, which offer a more direct path to citizenship without needing prior residency.
+Malta introduced the Individual Investor Programme in 2014, later replacing the Citizenship for Exceptional Services by Direct Investment Regulations under the Maltese Citizenship Act Cap.
+188, LN437 of 2020.
+This updated scheme features stricter requirements, including a mandatory residency period.
+Hence, this programme is more of a hybrid between a Golden Visa and a straightforward CBI scheme, as it requires a period of residency before citizenship is granted.
+This distinguished it from the five Caribbean CBI programmes, which offer a more direct path to citizenship without needing prior residency.

 ● Payment of various fees that include: (i) residence application fees of €10,000 per application plus €1,000 per each dependant; (ii) Due Diligence Fees of €15,000 for the main applicant and €10,000 for dependants over 13 years old.